Lactic acidosis occurs when the body produces too much lactic acid and cannot metabolize it quickly enough. The condition can be a medical emergency.

 Lactic acidosis can occur in people whose kidneys are unable to get rid of excess acid.

-Lactic acidosis may develop in people with type 1 and 2 diabetes mellitus, especially if their diabetes is not well controlled.
+Lactic acidosis may develop in people with

-One 2015 report highlighted the case of 49-year-old man with type 2 diabetes mellitus and congestive heart failure who arrived at an emergency department with difficulty breathing.
 Within a couple of hours, he developed severe metabolic acidosis with high lactate concentrations.
 The man probably had lactic acidosis upon arrival to the hospital, which then quickly escalated.

 Lactic acidosis can be a serious complication of antiretroviral therapy that prevents the replication of HIV.

-In these cases, the condition is temporary and is the result of the body needing more oxygen to keep up with the amount of lactate building up in the blood.
+In these cases, the condition is temporary and the result of the body needing more oxygen to keep up with the amount of lactate building up in the blood.

 When this mismatch occurs during intense exercise, symptoms may include a burning feeling in the muscles, nausea, and weakness.

-There has been evidence connecting excessive alcohol consumption to a subtype of lactic acidosis called alcohol associated lactic acidosis.
+There has been evidence connecting excessive alcohol consumption to a subtype of lactic acidosis called

 Treatments can include:

-- intravenous fluid to promote circulation
+- IV fluid to promote circulation

 - positive pressure ventilation to deliver oxygen to the lungs